A Framework for Improving the Reliability of Black-box Variational Inference: Introduction

-To ensure reliability and wide applicability, a high-quality black-box approximate inference framework should be (1) accurate, (2) automated, (3) intuitively adjustable by the user, and (4) robust to failure and tuning parameter selection.
-While some recent progress has been made in developing tools for assessing the accuracy of variational approximations \citep{Yao:2018:VI,Huggins:2020:VI}, stochastic optimization methods for BBVI remain unreliable and require substantial hand-tuning of the number of iterations and optimizer tuning parameters.
+While some recent progress has been made in developing tools for assessing the accuracy of variational approximations \citep{Yao:2018:VI,Huggins:2020:VI,Wang2023}, stochastic optimization methods for BBVI remain unreliable and require substantial hand-tuning of the number of iterations and optimizer tuning parameters.
 Moreover, there are few tools available for determining whether the variational parameters estimated by these frameworks are close to optimal in any meaningful sense and, if not, how to address the problem -- More iterations?
 A different learning rate schedule?
-A smaller initial or final learning rate?
-The work of \citet{Agrawal:2020:BBVI} exhibits the lack of a reliable, coherent BBVI optimization methodology: the authors synthesize and compare recent advances such as normalizing flows and gradient estimators, must rely on running the optimization for 30,000 iterations for 5 different step sizes for all 30 benchmarked models, despite these models varying greatly in the complexity and dimensionality of the posteriors.
+A smaller initial or final learning rate? \citet{Agrawal:2020:BBVI} demonstrate the absence of a reliable and coherent optimization methodology for BBVI.
+The authors synthesize and compare recent advances such as normalizing flows and gradient estimators using 30 benchmarked models.
+Despite the fact that these models vary greatly in the complexity and dimensionality of the posteriors, \citet{Agrawal:2020:BBVI} run each optimization for a fixed number of iterations (30,000) and for 5 different step sizes because the existing literature does not provide any compelling guidance for how to automate the choice of step size and reliably determine when the optimization has converged.